 When Jennifer is not writing, or speaking in schools or at writing conferences, she volunteers with the non-profit organization, Make Way for Books.
 Its mission is to give all children the chance to read and succeed.
 She is honored to be a founding board member.

 Jennifer makes her home in Tucson with her physician husband.
-They have three daughters and a stray dog named Hobo, who lives in their front yard.
+They volunteer as Flying Samaritans together.
+They have three daughters.
 Sadly, Hissy Fit, her Madagascar hissing cockroach has passed away.

 Visit Jennifer on the Web at www.jenniferjstewart.com.